catenax-eV/catenax-ev.github.io/docs/working-model/process-structure/process-structure.md

 During a Catena-X release cycle, numerous roadmap items must be addressed.
 These items can be categorized into three primary groups:

-- [**Tractus-X**](./tx-from-idea-to-production.md): This category includes items such as Kits, Reference Implementations, API Specifications, Protocols, Sample Data, Architecture, Documentation, Deployment Scripts, and Tutorials.
+- [**Tractus-X**](./tx-from-idea-to-production.md): This category includes items such as KITs, Reference Implementations, API Specifications, Protocols, Sample Data, Architecture, Documentation, Deployment Scripts, and Tutorials.
-- [**Catena-X**](./cx-from-idea-to-standard.md): This category encompasses Standards (due to adaptations in Semantic Models, Logic/Schema, API Specifications, Protocols) and Whitepapers (which may result in Kits adaptations).
+- [**Catena-X**](./cx-from-idea-to-standard.md): This category encompasses Standards (due to adaptations in Semantic Models, Logic/Schema, API Specifications, Protocols) and Whitepapers (which may result in KITs adaptations).
 - **Organizational**: This category involves tasks such as setting up Expert Groups and promoting Use Cases.

 ![Overview](./assets/release-planing-next-steps-horizontal.drawio.svg)